Edin is a fully responsive theme, ideal for creating a strong — yet beautiful — online presence for your business.

 One of Edin‘s Theme Options allows you to choose the sidebar’s default position — right or left.
 The Alternate Sidebar Page template will overrule this default on a given page, and that page’s sidebar will appear on the opposite side.

 Edin allows you to have two Custom Menus: one in the theme’s header and one in the footer.
-To set up your menus, go to Appearance → Menus.
+To set up your menus, go to Customize → Menus.

 Don’t forget to tick “Primary Menu” or “Secondary Menu” in the Menu Settings if you want to display a menu in the header and/or “Footer Menu” if you want to display a menu in the footer.